ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 For simplicity, the first graph looks at the 5 meter level, and the second looks at street level.
 All user groups are also combined (the groups being: registered volunteers, anonymous volunteers, and individual turkers).

+NOTE: In this section, the data is at the street level (not 5 meter level), we are only considering single users auditing (i.e., no multi-user clustering or majority vote), and we only consider the first turker to audit each route.

-Note: The red dots on the graphs are means.
+NOTE: The red dots on the graphs are means.

 *Takeaways*: